wlmr/papr/notes.md

 [ ] rename group_generator to h
 [ ] Bootstrap scale exponentially.
-See if this can be fixed [ ] anon auth takes t_id as argument -- even though the user could hold this value in self [ ] investigate how to best use case sensitivity
+See if this can be fixed [ ] anon auth takes t_id as argument -- even though the user could hold this value in self [x] Use self hosted bitcoin testnet if possible, otherwise investigate if regtest can be used instead [x] Implement more tests for customer with issuer
-[ ] Use self hosted bitcoin testnet if possible, otherwise investigate if regtest can be used instead [ ] Implement more tests for customer with issuer
+[ ] Uncomment registry pickeling functionality in Bank (commented while testing)
 ---
 from root:
 ```